BlueOakJS/blueoak-server/docs/services.md

 ## Anatomy of a Service

-At a minimum, services are modules that contain an `init` method and some metadata describing the service.
+At a minimum, services are modules that contain an `init` method.
+They can additionally contain metadata describing the service.

 ```js